jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 familiar with Ruby** --- the language that Jekyll is written in.
 It can be learnt quite. quickly.

-By the end of the tutorial, you'll expose the following API:
+By the end of the tutorial, you'll expose the following API enpoints:
 * `/` --- an index of all posts
 * `/{url}` --- details of a post
 * `/categories` --- an index of categories